-The cost has been updated to reflect ongoing work to pursue grant opportunities.
+The cost forecast has been updated to reflect ongoing work to pursue grant opportunities include engaging a consultant to support pursuing these opportunities.

 3 QUARTERLY INSPECTION TARGETS FOR 2025

 The electrical corporation must define quarterly targets (end of Q2 and end of Q3) for 2025 asset and vegetation inspection targets established as end-of-year targets in its approved 2023-2025 Base WMP.
 The electrical corporation must use the format established by Table 3-1 to report these quarterly targets.
 Changes to end-of-year 2025 targets must be reported and explained pursuant to Section 2: Changes to Targets, Objectives, and Expenditures, above.